-Anchored traders tend to get themselves into trouble by convincing themselves that the current trend will never end and a reversal in the economic strength of a particular country is next to impossible.
-Alas, they become emotionally attached to the previous trend of a currency pair, and they continue to place trades that go against the new, current trend.
-With each trade, they lose more and more money because they are bucking the trend.
+Anchored traders tend to get themselves into trouble by convincing themselves that the current trend will never end and that a reversal in the fundamental strength of a particular company is next to impossible.
+Alas they become emotionally attached to the previous trend of a stock or CFD, and they continue to place trades that go against the new current trend.
+With each trade they lose more and more money because they are bucking the trend.